South Korean Cases Jump, China Counts 150 More Virus Deaths

-The 161 new cases bring South Korea's total to 763 cases, and two more deaths raise its toll to seven.
+The231 new cases bring South Korea's total to833cases, and two more deaths raise its toll to seven.

-China also Monday reported 409 new cases, raising the mainland's total to 77,150 after a zigzag pattern of increases in recent days.
+China also reported 409 new cases on Monday, raising the mainland's total to 77,150 after a zigzag pattern of increases in recent days.
 The 150 new deaths from the COVID-19 illness raised China's total to 2,592 and showed a spike after hovering around 100 for four days.
 All but one death were in Hubei province, where the outbreak emerged in December.

 Significant jumps in cases outside China have raised concern of the outbreak getting out of control.
 South Korea has the third-highest national total behind China and Japan, and cases have rapidly increased in Italy and Iran in just a few days.